IMFGAR/GaR/readme.txt

-* This version: 13 February 2019; Romain Lafarguette, rlafarguette@imf.org*
+* This version: 28 October 2019; Romain Lafarguette, rlafarguette@imf.org*

 This folder contains the GaR excel tool developed at the International Monetary Fund.
 Specifically: